Tools and Materials for Building an AR

 Tools For Leverage (Wrenches)

 * Muzzle devices may require specific torque (refer to the muzzle device manufacturer’s instructions) and therefore, the wrench should be compatible with your torque wrench.
-If you are using a crush washer, you probably don’t need to torque the muzzle device (see the Muzzle Device installation section for more details).
-If you choose to not use a purpose-built wrench, we strongly recommend a fixed crescent wrench versus an adjustable wrench to avoid damaging the the muzzle device.
+If you are using a crush washer, you can probably get away without a torque wrench, though it is strongly recommended to ensure minimal holding and to prevent constriction of the bore.
+If you choose to not use a purpose-built wrench, we recommend a fixed crescent wrench versus an adjustable wrench to avoid damaging the the muzzle device.
 Check the specifications of your muzzle device for the need for a wrench and, if so, the span of the wrench flats.
 Be aware that some muzzle devices include a spanner wrench (e.g. Precision Armament Hypertap Muzzle Brake).
 The 5/8″ wrench that we like is compatible with muzzle devices that have 5/8″ wrench flats (common for 1/2-28 muzzle devices).
 Similarly, the 3/4″ wrench is compatible with muzzle devices that have 3/4″ wrench flats (common for 5/8-24 muzzle devices).

 ** If you are using an armorer’s wrench in place of any other wrench, be sure the wrench has a 1/2″ socket for a torque wrench.
 Consult our Torque Adjustment page for instructions on calculating the adjusted torque setting for your tool.